loriswit/binch/README.md

 ## Server

 First, run `composer install` to install the dependencies.
-Then, edit the `config.json` file:

-- `debug`: set to true when developing.
-- `client`: set which requests origin to allow.
-- `database`: set the database host, name and user.
+Then, define the required environment variables by copying the `.env.example` file to `.env` and editing it.

 You must then setup your web server so that it forwards all requests to `public/index.php`.